rpenfold/react-native-sandbox/core/README.md

 }
 ```

+## Migrating from 0.1.17

+Prior to v0.1.17 controls were part of the core library.
+In an effort to provide extensibility and scalable controls have been pulled into a separate plugin library `@react-native-sandbox/controls`.
+Please see that package for more information about configuring the plugin.

 ## Contributions

 Contributions are absolutely welcome!
 More details will hopefully come soon around how to get into building and extending the tool.
 At the moment, I am the sole developer of the project and work on it in my free time.
 Most of my work is intended to support my professional needs.
 If there is a feature that would benefit your workflows, feel free to reach out.